|

 Zaza

-whispered.
-From her manner, it was a compliment, rather than a
+From her manner, it was a compliment, rather than a complaint.

 "His Majesty's forces believe you are probably dead," Lady Jane

-knees, then settled on her side.
-Lady Jane found more rope and
+to her knees, then settled on her side.
+Lady Jane found

-in your fate; however, according to my friends in Dublin,
+no interest whatsoever in your fate; however, according to my

-the Republic's counter-espionage service is most interested."
-She tied a
+friends in Dublin, the Republic's counter-espionage service is most interested."

-final knot and stood, gazing down at her helpless captive.
-"If
+She tied a final knot and stood, gazing down at her helpless

-curling her lips.
-Even gleaming with sweat, her skin soiled from
+smile curling her lips.
+Even gleaming with sweat, her skin

-the dungeon floor, and her pageboy tousled and limp, she was a
+soiled from the dungeon floor, and her pageboy tousled and limp,

-seductive sight.
-"A pity my mistress could not also make her
+she was a seductive sight.
+"A pity my mistress could not

 Lady Jane nodded.
 "They gave the trollop a medal," she hissed.

-had her jodhpurs and knickers around her knees, and was holding up her
+Jane had her jodhpurs and knickers around her knees, and was

-sweater and blouse, in front.
-Zaza smiled at
+holding up her sweater and blouse, in front.
+Zaza smiled

 "Oui, madame," Zaza

-and put her hands behind her back to grip the top of the whipping
+back, and put her hands behind her back to grip the top of the

-settled over Zaza's bobbing head.
-Her face flushed, Lady Jane
+sweater settled over Zaza's bobbing head.
+Her face

 THE